The Thickness of Blood

 "Just, here, put pressure on it, and then –"

 "Holy crap, please don't pass out on me –"

 Finn quieted but he still reached over, pushing a large hand onto the dishtowel covering the massive cut on Kurt's forearm, pressing down, wincing as Kurt hissed in pain.
-The counter, the sink and the floor in front of it, looked like the leftovers of a scene in a grotesque horror flick.
-Finn had never really had problems with blood and stuff, but this was extreme.
+The counter, the sink and the floor in front of it looked like the leftovers of a scene in a grotesque horror flick.
+Finn had never really had problems with blood, but this was extreme.
 His hands were stained, and so were Kurt's shirt and pants, and the boy was looking freaky pale.

 Finn swallowed.
 "Are you sure?
 'Cause you don't look so good –"

 "Well," Kurt looked pointedly at the carnage around them, "I'm fairly certain that while I'm not going to die, that amount of blood loss is rather . . . um . . . not good."